 Coming to Nepal during the Dashain festival?
 Here’s how to handle it

-It’s now Dashain in Nepal – commonly referred to as Nepal’s greatest festival.
+Dashain in Nepal is commonly referred to as Nepal’s greatest festival.
 However, to a tourist, you may not feel the same way.
 In fact, Dashain can be a serious annoyance to you on your holiday.
 However, there’s no reason to be worried as most things function as normal.

 That said, as with everything in Nepal, it’s better to join in and enjoy the upheaval than push against the grain.
 But for those on holiday here’s how to get through it with a minimal of fuss.